ClimateImpactLab/sliiders-archived/README.md

 ## Generating SLIIDERS-ECON and SLIIDERS-SLR

 To generate **SLIIDERS-ECON** and **SLIIDERS-SLR**, please follow the directions in `notebooks/README.md` and other readme files in subdirectories under `notebooks` to learn about how to execute the workflows.

+## Support
+Please file an issue for any problems you encounter

+## Contributing
+We encourage community contributions.
+At the moment, we have no contribution template.
+Please fork the project and file a Merge Request to propose your addition.
+Clearly define the contribution that the Merge Request is making and, when any issues have been resolved, we will merge the new code.

+## Authors
+The original authors of this code include:
+- Daniel Allen
+- Ian Bolliger
+- Junho Choi
+- Nicholas Depsky

+## License
+This code is licensed under the [MIT License](./LICENSE).
+However, we request that wherever this code or the SLIIDERS datasets are used, that the underlying manuscript (Depsky et al. 2022) is cited.
+A citation guide will be posted once the manuscript preprint is available.